Targeted Biome Bacteriolysis™: A New Antimicrobial Approach

 Copying what our body does naturally, Micreobalance® is the first engineered endolysin peptidoglycan hydrolase that can effectively target specific bacteria of the microbiome while sparing unintended targets.

 Working from the outside in, topically applied endolysins lyse the bacterial cell wall.
 By targeting the bad and protecting the good, topically applied endolysins balance the skin microbiome.

 GladskinMD offers medical strength, biome therapeutic skincare with Micreobalance®, our patented endolysin technology that addresses skin microbiome health head-on.
-Our products are formulated for atopic dermatitis patients seeking medical care for their skin.
-Gladskin MD is available exclusively through healthcare providers.
+Our products are formulated to meet the unique skincare needs of patients who seek recommendations from healthcare providers.

 -Dr. Peter Lio, MD, FAAD

 Clinical Assistant Professor of Dermatology & Pediatrics, Northwestern University Feinberg School of Medicine